cubicleDowns/webgl-code-samples/README.md

 - Demo how to use custom factory API to bridge THREE.js and AngularJS domains.
 - Extends 3D-TTT implementation.

-##Object4D
-Adding native animation to three.js
-- Extend the Object3D mesh with the ability to move over time.
-- Allows Object4D meshes to stop, strat, tween around a three.js scene.

 ##canvas-interaction
 Demonstrate canvas interaction with the THREE.js environment.